mapbox/cz-mapbox-changelog/README.md

 # Commitizen Mapbox Changelog

-This is a [commitizen](http://commitizen.github.io/cz-cli/) plugin to make the writting of commit messages consistant across a repo.
+This is a [commitizen](http://commitizen.github.io/cz-cli/) plugin to make the writing of commit messages consistent across a repo.

 ## Usage